Coyote Graphics Routines

 Examples

-To create a lowercase Greek psi symbol: IDL> cgPlot, findgen(11), XTitle='This title contains ' + $ cgSymbol('psi') + ' as a Greek letter' To create an Angstrom sign: IDL> cgPlot, findgen(11), XTitle='This title contains (' + $ cgSymbol('Angstrom') + ') an Angstrom sign.'
+IDL> cgPlot, findgen(11), XTitle='This title contains ' + $ cgSymbol('psi') + ' as a Greek letter' IDL> cgPlot, findgen(11), XTitle='This title contains $\psi$ as a Greek letter'

 Author information